What Can You Build

 Building a feature that touched frontend, backend, and design.
 Summoned three agents:

-Started with @dev: "Build an endpoint that returns user preferences."
-While that was running, told @design: "We need a settings panel — here's the data shape the API will return."
+Started with @cedar: "Build an endpoint that returns user preferences."
+While that was running, told @birch: "We need a settings panel — here's the data shape the API will return."

-The agents saw each other's artifacts.
-When @dev finished the endpoint, @design referenced the actual response schema — not a guess, the real thing. @docs watched both and kept the spec updated.
+The agents saw each other's files.
+When @cedar finished the endpoint, @birch referenced the actual response schema — not a guess, the real thing. @moss watched both and kept the spec updated.

 We coordinated.
 They executed.
-The board kept everyone in sync.
+The plan kept everyone in sync.

-One hiccup: @design's first mockup assumed a field that @dev hadn't included.
-We caught it in the artifacts, told @dev to add it, done.
+One hiccup: @birch's first mockup assumed a field that @cedar hadn't included.
+We caught it in the files tab, told @cedar to add it, done.
 Faster than a meeting.

 Try it: Summon two agents.
 Give them related tasks.
 Watch them build on each other's work.